$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 Not ready for the full Framework?
 Download the free University Admissions Quick-Start Checklist — a grade-by-grade timeline of every deadline, document, and decision point from 9th grade through application submission.
 It's the "Am I behind?" answer sheet, and it's free.

 Your child doesn't need a guidance counselor's office.
-They need a parent who has the right paperwork, the right deadlines, and the right strategy.
-The Framework gives you all three — so their application speaks for itself.
+They need a parent with an Admissions Translation System — the right paperwork, the right deadlines, and the right strategy, all connected.
+So their application speaks for itself.

 From the Blog